The Importance of Space in a Mix: Part III

 - Dense, coarse reverbs on smoother sounds like clean guitars.

-Once your reverbs are picked, try soloing just the reverb returns.
+Once your reverbs are chosen, try soloing just the reverb returns.
 No dry sounds at all.

 It may also help to remove any resonances that are showing up in the room sounds.
-Natural rooms tend to have rings or resonances.
+Natural rooms tend to have certain rings or resonances.
 In most mixes, it’s a good idea to get rid of these to open things up.
-But sometimes, those very resonances are what sound good.
-Guitar amps sound really cool in tight stone rooms because of the way the room resonates with itself.
+But sometimes, those very resonances are what sound great.
+For example, guitar amps sound really cool in tight stone rooms because of the way the room resonates with itself.

-Delays have always been a difficult element for my own mixing.
+Delays were always a difficult element for me in my own mixing.
 I found that delays almost always cluttered the mix and distracted from whatever source fed them.
-I brought this up on Gearslutz and the consensus seemed to validate my feeling: you can really go to town on delays.
+I once brought this up on a forum and the consensus seemed to validate my feeling: you can really go to town on delays.

 One trick for this is to feed the delay through one of the reverb processors.
 Then it’s the usual suspects: EQ and compression.
 This will help the delay feel like it exists in the context of the space.